tianwei-wu-hub/RNWebSDK/README.md

 ##### iOS

-1. Open `RNWebSDKExample/ios/RNWebSDK.xcworkspace` with XCode.
+1. Open the `RNWebSDKExample/ios/RNWebSDK.xcworkspace` with XCode.
 2. Expand the left directory tree `RNWebSDKExample/RNWebSDKExample`, drag and drop `RNWebSDKExample/html/Web.bundle` to the directory tree `RNWebSDKExample/RNWebSDKExample`, in the window that pops up, do not check "Copy items if needed" and click "Finish" button.

 #### 2.3 Add react-native-webview dependency